 Superfoods take it to the next step, helping optimize your body’s ability to function by supplying a megadose of nutrients.

-But what are superfoods?
+What are superfoods?
 Although there’s no set criteria as to what defines a superfood, these are foods that are jam-packed with nutrients and can help provide your body with the vitamins and minerals you need to thrive, survive and feel great.

 What Are Superfoods Good For?
-15 Top Superfoods
+15 Top Superfoods & Their Benefits